ParkSeungwon/opencv-gui/README.md

   - Exceptionally in slider widget, it is start, end, step separated by space.
   - in Checkbox widget, v should be used to indicate that it is checked.
 - Window size should include all the child widgets.

-## Combining Rules

-- Popup window is made from Window widget by inheriting popup interface
-- Combo box is made by tying Text input and Button.
-- Numeric spinbutton is made by tying Text input and two buttons.
-- RadioButton is made by tying many checkboxes.
-- Frame is made by wrapping multiple widgets
-- more than 10 widgets can be present in a window

 ## Widget Hierachy